JFRHorton/MaineMesh/README.md

 # MaineMesh
 Welcome to the Maine Mesh project!

-We are buildinig a resilient, off-grid communications network using low-cost LoRa radio devices running the Meshtastic software.
+We are building a resilient, off-grid communications network using low-cost LoRa radio devices running the Meshtastic software.

 This network provides text messaging, group chats, and weather sensing across the state without the need for internet or cellular access.